strs1byn99/HTTPServer/README.md

 # HTTPSERVER

-This assignment is to implement a multi-threaded HTTP server.
-The server will be based on off the http server I built in Assignment.
-I reconstructed my server from Assignment 1 by adding a httpObject struct, in which case variables are easier to handle and passed into different functions.
-In order to fulfill multi-threading, I also used a ThreadArg struct from TA's starter code.
+This assignment is to implement a multi-threaded HTTP server with logging.
+In order to fulfill multi-threading, I created a ThreadArg struct.
 Queue struct I used in this program is from GeeksforGeeks.
 Source: https://www.geeksforgeeks.org/queue-set-1introduction-and-array-implementation/

 __How to Run:__